Lily Montagu: Life

 Montagu was a founding member with her sister of the Jewish League for Woman Suffrage.
 She sat on the executive committee and led the meetings in prayer.

+In 1929 she was awarded an honorary degree, Doctor of Hebrew Law, by the Hebrew Union College of Cincinnati, the first woman to receive this recognition.

 Following the retirement of Leo Baeck, Montagu served for a brief stint (1955–1959) in her 80s as president of the World Union for Progressive Judaism, before handing the reins over to Solomon Freehof.